jgirbau/thermometer/README.md

 Is pretty easy, you can use it as a sample to create your own figures in canvas.

+(Note: the issue in the name of script is now fixed)

 Good luck !
 Jorge Girbau